JarateKing/jarconfig/docs/scripting_cvar_math.md

 multvar cl_crosshair_green -255 255 -1; incrementvar cl_crosshair_green -255 255 255
 multvar cl_crosshair_blue -255 255 -1; incrementvar cl_crosshair_blue -255 255 255
 ```

+## Notes

+* Negative 0 is a valid number.

+* While setting a command can preserve as many significant figures as the input had, incrementvar and multvar only preserve 6 digits after the decimal point.

+* Multiplying cvars with decimals with large numbers may result in odd decimal numbers appearing.
+For most cvars, this won't cause any significant loss of accuracy.